-Your Twitter bio is one of the most important pieces of content you will write on Twitter.
+Your Twitter bio is one of the most important pieces of content you will write on Twitter so you’ll want to write a powerful Twitter bio to make the most of this small space in social.
 People will use it in search, to find people that match their interests.
 They will use it to decide whether to follow you back when you follow them.
 You only have 160 characters, so it’s important to make the most of every one.
 When you first get started, do the best you can to describe yourself but don’t worry too much, because your bio can easily be changed.
 There are different styles of bio but it’s best to stick to some general rules; at least until you become a household name, and then you can do whatever you want.

 - Use keywords that are descriptive of your work (realtor, chef, or copywriter)